 - blind.
-"Blindness," for Social Security purposes, means either central visual acuity of 20/200 or less in the better eye with the use of a correcting lens, or a limitation in the fields of vision so that the widest diameter of the visual field subtends an angle of 20 degrees or less (tunnel vision). - child's benefit.
+Blindness, for Social Security purposes, means either central visual acuity of 20/200 or less in the better eye with the use of a correcting lens, or a limitation in the fields of vision so that the widest diameter of the visual field subtends an angle of 20 degrees or less (tunnel vision). - child's benefit.
 A monthly benefit payable to the children of a retired or disabled worker or of a deceased worker who died either fully or currently insured.
 Benefits are payable to unmarried children under age 18 (up to age 19 if attending elementary or secondary school full time) and to disabled children aged 18 or older who became disabled before age 22.
 Under certain circumstances, benefits can be paid to stepchildren, grandchildren, or adopted children.
-Benefits for disabled children may be continued if they marry certain other Social Security beneficiaries. - cost-of-living adjustment (COLA).
+Benefits for disabled children may be continued if they marry certain other Social Security beneficiaries.

+- closed period award.
+An administrative determination that an individual is entitled to receive benefits for a limited period of time.
+The determination is usually made after the period of entitlement has ended. - cost-of-living adjustment (COLA).
 The annual increases in benefits, effective for December, reflecting the increase in the cost of living.
 The benefit increase equals the percentage increase in the consumer price index for urban wage earners and clerical workers (CPI-W) measured from the average over July, August, and September of the preceding year to the average for the same 3 months in the current year.
 If the increase is less than one-tenth of 1 percent, when rounded, there is no automatic increase for the current year; the increase for the next year would reflect the increase in the cost of living over a 2-year period.
 Also see consumer price index. - concurrent claim.
 A claim for both Title II (Social Security) and Title XVI (Supplemental Security Income) benefits. - consumer price index (CPI).
 A measure of the average change in prices over time for a fixed group of goods and services; also considered a relative measure of inflation.
 The CPI-U is the price index for all urban consumers.
 The CPI-W is the price index for urban wage earners and clerical workers.
 In this report, all references to the CPI refer to the CPI-W. - continuing disability review (CDR).
 A periodic review to determine if a disabled individual is still medically eligible to receive benefits. - conversion of benefits.
 An award of benefits to persons already on the rolls whose benefits in one category are terminated but who become entitled to another type of benefit.
 Two frequent events causing conversions are the attainment of full retirement age by a disabled worker or a disabled widow(er) and the death of a retired or disabled worker.
-Also see award. - covered earnings and employment.
+See also award. - covered earnings and employment.
 All wages and self-employment income creditable for Social Security purposes.
-Most employment and selfemployment is covered under the program.
+Most employment and self-employment is covered under the program.
 In a few situations, the employer elects coverage, for example, religious orders under a vow of poverty, foreign affiliates of U.S. employers, or state and local governments.
-Since July 1991, coverage is mandatory for state and local employees who are not participating in a public employee retirement system. - current payment status.
-Benefits being paid for a given month, with or without deductions (provided the deductions are less than a full month's benefit).
-The amounts shown are before the deduction of Medicare Part B dependents benefit.
-See auxiliary benefit.

-(Supplementary Medical Insurance) premiums.
+Since July 1991, coverage is mandatory for state and local employees who are not participating in a public employee retirement system. - current payment.
+Benefits paid for a given month, with or without deductions (provided the deductions are less than a full month's benefit).
+The amounts shown are before the deduction of Medicare Part B (Supplementary Medical Insurance) premiums.
 Benefits in current payment status at the end of a month are usually payable the following month.